pnp/cli-microsoft365/docs/docs/cmd/spo/folder/folder-retentionlabel-ensure.md

 ## Remarks

-You can also use [spo listitem retentionlabel remove](./../../../cmd/spo//listitem/listitem-retentionlabel-remove.md) for removing the retentionlabel from a listitem.
+You can also use [spo listitem retentionlabel remove](./../../../cmd/spo//listitem/listitem-retentionlabel-remove.md) for removing the retention label from a listitem.

 ## Examples